agreif/pinspot/README.md

 * shell scripts

+### Benefits

 * push-based configuration

 * sudo-able on the remote side

-### Why the funny name?

-Why not?
-Sounds funny and caught me at the first thaught :)
+* see the the actions and its execution order at a glance

 ### Folder structure